Sanjeeb Choudhury: Journalism and political views

 Sanjeeb Choudhury was a Bangladesh Students' Union activist.
 During his intermediate study in Dhaka College he involved with this leftist student political organization and during his undergraduate study in Dhaka University he was cultural secretary of central committee of Bangladesh Students'Union.

 After his graduation from the journalism department of Dhaka University, Choudhury worked in a number of dailies.
 He started off at Ajker Kagoj and later joined Bhorer Kagoj and established himself as a feature writer.
 He was the departmental editor of Mela which was a popular supplement of the paper.
 Subsequently, he became the editor of Istikutum and Pathok Forum which brought the readers of the newspaper to a place where they had the chance to express their views.
 He taught and trained many young journalists and run many workshops.
 He also worked in Jaijaidin for a while.

 Personal life

 He is the son of Gopal Chowdhury and Provashini Chowdhury.
 Out of 9 siblings, he is the 7th child.
 Choudhury was married to Progga Nasrin Shilpi.
-They have one daughter.
+They have one daughter named Kingbodonti.

 Death

-On November 19, 2007, at the age of 42, Choudhury died from brain hemorrhage at the Intensive Care Unit of Apollo Hospital in Dhaka after a sudden sickness on November 15, 2007.
+On 19 November 2007, at the age of 42, Choudhury died from brain hemorrhage at the Intensive Care Unit of Apollo Hospital in Dhaka after a sudden sickness on 15 November 2007.
 He was a humanist philosopher and donated his body for research to the Anatomy Department of Dhaka Medical College.